 McCall Needlework was published starting in the early 1920s and was often bi-monthly.
 While McCall Quarterly focused on clothing and accessories, vintage McCall Needlework focused on patterns for embroidery, pillows, aprons, hats, gloves, toys, curtains, smocking, needlepoint, and cross stitch to name a few.

 Other pattern research resources you might find useful:

 How about you?
 What is your favorite method for researching and dating sewing patterns?

 PS.
-New in pattern happenings this week: The Vintage Pattern Nerds Facebook Group has opened its own Facebook Pattern Selling Group.
-Vintage Pattern Nerd Boutique is a great place buy or sell rare patterns without fees and commissions so stop by and check it out!
+New in pattern happenings this week: The Vintage Sewing Pattern Nerds Facebook Group has opened its own Facebook Pattern Selling Group.
+Vintage Pattern Nerd Boutique is a great place to buy or sell rare patterns without fees and commissions so stop by and check it out!